Finding the right insurance for your brokerage firm is an important step in protecting your business and achieving long-term success.

 Valuable Papers and Records Coverage

-As a stockbroker, you may hold valuable papers and records like stock certificates.
+As a stockbroker, you may hold valuable papers and records like financial records.
 Though it is always best to make copies of important documents and back them up by digitizing them, mistakes can happen.
 Valuable papers and records coverage will reimburse you for the monetary value of important documents or the cost of repairing and replacing them.
 A standard commercial property insurance policy will have some coverage for these valuable documents, but the standard policy will likely not be sufficient to cover the value of certain papers and records or the significant cost it would take to replace them.

 Workers’ Compensation Insurance